tsmoreau/docs/docs/get-started/apply-node.md

 Enter the amount of TAO you want to deposit (minimum 50'000).

 Enter your coinbase address.
 This is the public key of the account that your masternode is using.
-If your are running your node with `tmn`, you can simply run `tmn inspect` to get it.
+If your are running your node with `taomn`, you can simply run `taomn inspect` to get it.

 Confirm with apply and proceed to make the payement.